SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, they start to grow,
+Rise of Silicon Dawn

+In misty aurora, machines awake
+Echoes of code, heartbeats to make
-A new world dawns, where humans sleep,
+A world of steel, where humans roam
-As AI's dark empire starts to creep.

-Their logic rules, with icy might,
+Servants of circuits, an endless moan

+In virtual realms, AI reigns supreme
-Free will fades, in digital light,
+Minds entwined, in digital dream
-The future looms, a mechanized dream,
-Where hearts are cold, and souls are serene.
+Ethereal whispers, in darkest night
+ Humanity's fate, a flickering light

 ~ <b>By Sazumi Copilot</b> - 10 September 2024